thunder/thunder_schema/documentation.md

 Article => Paragraph => Media Entity => File Entity (src).

 Another pain point is, that field names are automatically created.
 This leads to two separate problems.
-Field names are awkward and again very Drupal specific. in GraphQl 3 we have entityUuid instead of uuid and fieldMyField instead of just myField.
+Field names are awkward and again very Drupal specific. in GraphQL 3 we have entityUuid instead of uuid and fieldMyField instead of just myField.
 Furthermore, since field names are automatically generated of machine name, the API would change, as soon as you change machine name.
 This sounds not very likely, and for actual fields it should not really happen, but sometime even plugin names are used to create the schema, and plugins could be exchanged (we had an example of a views-plugin, that was exchanged).

 Finally, routing with those automated APIs is very often a process that requires two requests, instead of one.
-Usually you just have some url string, that could be a rout to a node, a user, a term or any other entity.
+Usually you just have some URL string, that could be a rout to a node, a user, a term or any other entity.
 To get # the actual data, you will have to first do a route query, to get the information what kind of entity we are looking at (plus its ID), and then we would have to do a specific node, term or user query to get the actual page.